I need to record safety incidents across our 12 sites — date, site, severity, reporter, and follow-up owner.

 Plain-language entries mapped to the right fields, every time.

-Invite contributors, not admins
+Invite teammates, not admins

 Grows with the workflow